lightly-ai/lightly/docs/source/docker/integration/s3fs-fuse.rst

   - no hard links
   - inotify detects only local modifications, not external ones by other clients or tools

-Get an AWS Bucket and credentials
+Get an AWS Bucket and Credentials
 -----------------------------------

 From the AWS dashboard go the **S3** service (https://s3.console.aws.amazon.com/s3/home)